The amount you or your tenant pays depends on which band your property is in and the number of residents who are in that property.

 We may ask you for additional information such as tenancy agreements or proof of occupation.
 This is usually only if you are late giving us information and we have to create backdated charges, or if there is a dispute over liability.

-You can complete a tenancy information form and return the PDF form below
+You can complete a tenancy information form below